SumiSeo/pipex/README.md

 * But as soon as I call execution function in child proceses, this child process does not exist longer because of overwrite in fork.
 * Execution overwrite all the functions once it is successfully executed

+### Access
+* It allow us to check if I have authorization to the file.
+* It takes two parameters.
+One is pathname and the other is authorization mode
+* R_OK : If the file exists ?
+Giving authorization for reading
+* W_OK : If the file exsits ?
+Giving authorization for writing
+* X_OK : If the fle exists ?
+Giving authorization for executing
+* F_OK : If the file exists ?

+### M